Explore Sri Lanka's Pearl Paradise

 Negombo

-Activities: Enjoy the sandy beaches, explore the Dutch canal, and visit the Negombo fish market for a unique cultural experience.
+Activities: Enjoy sandy beaches, explore the Dutch canal, and visit the famous Negombo fish market.

 Accommodation: Beachfront resorts and mid-range hotels.